 Nevertheless, when triple-negative breast cancer relapses, it has the worst prognosis among all of the histologic breast cancer subtypes.

-Learn more about mammography in breast cancer.
+Learn more about metastatic breast cancer.

-Medscape © 2021 WebMD, LLC
+Medscape © 2022 WebMD, LLC

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.